By Dylan Clay

 The main muscles that make-up the average ribeye steak are:

-Beef grades like “Prime, Choice, and Select” are assigned based on the marbling in the ribeye muscle.
+Beef grades like “Prime, Choice, and Select” are assigned based on the marbling in this muscle @ the 12th/13th rib.

 Every ribeye muscle will have some form of cap.
 This cap muscle can be minimized and maximized based on where the rib steak was taken from.